canonical/launchpad-manual/docs/developer/how-to/triage-bugs.rst

 Tagging bugs
 ------------

 We tag bugs as part of the triage process.
-Read the `list of Launchpad tags <https://dev.launchpad.net/LaunchpadBugTags>`__ to find out which tags to use.
+Read the :ref:`list of Launchpad tags <tagging-bugs-about-launchpad>` to find out which tags to use.

 Assigning bugs